-- 874 gamblers received treatment across the treatment network.
-Over two-thirds (69%) received outpatient services, 21% were served in PGTI, 6% were served in IOP, and 4% were served in RTP.
-Of gamblers enrolled in outpatient services, 13% were served in group treatment. - The intensity of gambling urges reported by CalGETS clients from intake to last treatment contact decreased by an average of 18 to 31 points (depending on type of treatment) on a 100-point scale. - Life satisfaction as measured by a self-reported 100-point scale increased from intake to last treatment contact by an average of 9 to 11 points (depending on type of treatment). - The degree to which clients perceived that gambling interfered with normal activities decreased by an average of 8 to 34 points (on a 100-point scale, depending on type of treatment) between intake and last treatment contact. - Clients' depression substantially improved by the end of CalGETS treatment.
+- 728 gamblers received treatment across the CalGETS treatment network.
+Nearly two-thirds (61%) received outpatient services, 28% were served in PGTI, 8% were served in IOP, and 3% were served in RTP.
+Of gamblers enrolled in outpatient services, 10% were served in group treatment. - The degree to which clients perceived that gambling interfered with normal activities decreased by an average of 10 to 21 points (on a 100-point scale, depending on type of treatment) between intake and last treatment contact. - The intensity of gambling urges reported by CalGETS clients from intake to last treatment contact decreased by an average of 7 to 16 points (depending on type of treatment) on a 100-point scale. - Life satisfaction as measured by a self-reported 100-point scale increased from intake to last treatment contact by an average of 7 to 8 points (depending on type of treatment), except RTP. - Clients' depression measured by the Patient Health Questionnaire (PHQ-9) improved by the end of CalGETS treatment.